-Category Definition of category Basis for recognition of ECL provision Performing 12 months expected losses.
+Category Definition of category Basis for recognition of ECL provision Performing Customers have a low risk of default and a strong capacity to meet contractual cash flows.
+12 months expected losses.
 Where the expected lifetime on an asset is less than 12 months, expected losses are measured at its expected lifetime.
 Underperforming Debtors for which there is a significant increase in credit risk due to actual or expected significant adverse changes in business, financial or economic conditions that are expected to cause a significant change to the debtor's ability to meet its obligations.
 Lifetime expected losses.
 Non-performing There is evidence indicating the assets are credit-impaired.
 Lifetime expected losses.
 Write-off There is evidence indicating that there is no reasonable expectation of recovery based on unavailability of debtor's sources of income or assets to generate sufficient future cash flows to repay the amount.
-Asset is written-off.